chrismhodgson/nextjs-pfrac/data/_pages/competitions/club-championship.md

 #### Qualification

-Qualification for the section Championships and overall Championship is similar to recent years, but the number of races has been reduced a bit: to qualify for each section you need to compete in at least 3 of the section events (out of 5 events, including, if you wish, series events, but you don’t have to run the Spencer’s Dash or Silkstone Shuffle).
+To qualify for each section you need to compete in at least 3 of the 5 races.

-To qualify for the Overall Championship you have to compete in 8 events, with at least 2 of these races from each section.
-Your 8 best race scores, including the minimum of 2 from each section, will be added together to form an Overall Championship total.
+To qualify for the overall Championship you have to compete in 8 events, with at least 2 of these races from each section.
+Your 8 best race scores, including the minimum of 2 from each section, will be added together to form an overall Championship total.

 All first claim members are included in the Championship.
 Juniors running in senior races (where permitted) will be included in the Under 20 category.
 Members joining (or re-joining) during the year will only have results counted from the date their subscription has been paid.